zbtolon/get-support/index.md

 | Additional support | Not applicable | Not applicable | Technical Account Manager assigned <br/> <br/> Quarterly business reviews <br/><br/> Access to experts <br/> <br/> Invitation to Cloud Insights |
 {:caption="Table 1.
 Support plans" caption-side="top"}

-**Note**: The updated SLO for premium support initial response time objectives effective 2018 Oct 1.
+The updated SLO for premium support initial response time objectives effective 2018 Oct 1.
 The updates are applicable to support cases that are created on or after 2018 Oct 1.
 The premium support initial response time objectives prior to 2018 Oct 1 are within 1 hour for severity 1 and within 90 minutes for severity 2.
+{: note}

-For more information about how the severity of tickets is assigned and how tickets are handled, see [How are tickets assigned and weighted?](/docs/get-support/ticketweight.html).
+For more information about how the severity of cases is assigned, see [Case severity and response times](/docs/get-support/quicktickresp.html#support-case-severity).
 {: tip}

 ## Premium support
 {: #premium-support}

 Premium support is for mission-critical environments that have a strategic dependency on {{site.data.keyword.Bluemix_notm}}.
 The following extra support is provided if you have a Premium support plan:
-  * Priority handling of tickets
+  * Priority handling of cases
-  * A designated Technical Account Manager to help accelerate time to value
+  * A Technical Account Manager to help accelerate time to value
   * Access to experts for specialized technical consultations and assistance
   * Quarterly business reviews
   * An invitation to *Cloud Insights*, the forum for connecting with IBM technical experts